Chatting with your HopeCoaches seriously brought me through some of the darkest seasons in my life. Don't lose hope in tough times.

 I wanted to send you this essay, which I wrote below.
 So many times, I've wanted to encourage others but haven't been able to because I myself needed encouragement and would've sounded like a hypocrite.
 Now, however, I am at a place where I feel I can genuinely encourage others because I have personally experienced encouragement, and hope has been reawakened within me.

-I wrote this essay to encourage others not to give up and just to have them feel that their trials and issues are acknowledged.
-I don’t know.
+I wrote this essay to encourage others to don't lose hope and just to have them feel that their trials and issues are acknowledged.
+I don't know.
 It might not do anyone any good.
 But I decided to write it because it is what I truly believe, and it comes from my heart.

-I just want to take the time right now to write this short piece and encourage those who feel low.
-Low in joy, low in self-esteem, low in whatever else it may be.
-Low as in rock bottom.
-And rock bottom really sucks.
+I just want to take the time right now to write this short essay and encourage those who feel low.
+Low in joy, low as in wondering how to not hate yourself after a mistake, low as in rock bottom.
+I've been where you are, and rock bottom really sucks.

 We all go through seasons in our life, seasons of joy and seasons of sadness and trials.
 It is in those seasons that we learn a lot about ourselves that we never perhaps even knew before.
 Sure, those seasons suck, but those that make it out of their hardships come out stronger, and I believe they have a more firmly rooted identity.
 And no one can tell you who you are or what you went through because, guess what, you were the one that walked through the fire, not them.
 And you know it.

 But it can get pretty annoying sometimes hearing the phrase You'll come out stronger when all you're focusing on is just getting through each day without falling apart and letting everything go to pots.
 Sure, you may come out stronger, but you're not at that place yet, and, frankly, you're just learning how to survive.

 I think when people go through extremely rough times in life, what they need is not someone who will explain their situation for them and tell them how to solve it.
 After all, if you who are in it don't know how to solve your problems, how much less will they?